Yu Zhengsheng 俞正声

 He became Party Secretary of Shanghai in 2007, replacing Xi Jinping.

-In September 2012, the South China Morning Post tipped Yu Zhengsheng, “known for his strong connections and adroit handling of complex relationships,” to take over from Wu Bangguo as chairman of the National People’s Congress, but he took the 4th position on the Standing Committee and became Chair of the Chinese People’s Consultative Conference in March 2013.
+In September 2012, the South China Morning Post tipped Yu Zhengsheng, “known for his strong connections and adroit handling of complex relationships,” to take over from Wu Bangguo as chairman of the National People’s Congress, but instead he took the 4th position on the Standing Committee and became Chair of the Chinese People’s Consultative Conference in March 2013.
+South China Morning Post reported his appointment as Chair of the Tibet and Xinjiang Leading Small Groups in June 2013.

 Cheng Li, describing Yu’s family connections as “extraordinary” says he is widely considered a protégé of both Deng Xiaoping and Jiang Zemin, agrees Yu is a strong contender for promotion, correctly predicting that he would succeed Jia Qinglin as Chair of CPPCC.
 Cheng Li wrote: “Based on his previous leadership experiences and recent public speeches, Yu’s hot-button policy issues may include the promotion of the private sector, urban development, legal development, and social reform to promote confidence-building and mutual trust in society.”